YgorPereira/YgorPereira/README.md

 <p>
 👋 Hi, my name is Ygor Ruan Pereira from Brazil!
 A  System Analysis and Development commited student.

-- 👨‍🎓  I'm currently cursing System Analysis and Development at the Fatec university.
+- 👨‍🎓 I'm currently studying System Analysis and Development at Fatec University
-- ⚙️ I'm graduated in System Development technical education at Etec.</li>
+- ⚙️ I'm graduated in System Development technical education at Etec..</li>
 - 🎯 I am looking for my first job in the development area.
-My dream is become a successful developer.
+My dream is to become a successful developer.
 </p>
 <details>
   <summary>🙋‍♂️ More about me</summary>